-Reservoirs in the Truckee River Basin are operated to capture and store runoff whenever flow in the river is greater than that needed to serve downstream water rights in Nevada.
-Water is allowed to pass or is released from these reservoirs by the Federal Watermaster or applicable dam operator in order to maintain prescribed streamflow that accommodates downstream water rights.
-This quantity of streamflow in the Truckee River is known as the Floriston Rate and is measured at the Farad gauge near the California-Nevada State line.
-Floriston Rates provide water to serve hydroelectric power generation, M&I use in Truckee Meadows, streamflow and agricultural water rights.
-Floriston Rates and Reduced Floriston Rates range from 300 cfs to 500 cfs, dependent on the time of year and the corresponding elevation of Lake Tahoe.
+Reservoirs in the Truckee River Basin are generally operated to capture and store runoff whenever flow in the river is greater than what is needed to serve downstream water rights in Nevada.
+Water is allowed to pass through or is released from these reservoirs in order to maintain prescribed streamflow requirements that will accommodate downstream water rights.
+This quantity of streamflow in the Truckee River is known as the Floriston Rate, and is measured at the Farad gage near the California-Nevada state line.
+Floriston Rates provide water to serve hydroelectric power generation, municipal and industrial (M&I) use in the Truckee Meadows (a large basin area in Nevada encompassing Reno and Sparks), streamflow, and agricultural water rights.
+Floriston Rates and Reduced Floriston Rates range from 300 cubic feet per second (cfs) to 500 cfs, dependent on the time of year and the corresponding elevation of Lake Tahoe.
+See Table 1, Floriston Rates, for more information.
 When the phrase "Floriston Rates" or "Reduced Floriston Rates" is used, it refers to whichever of these flow rates is in effect at the time.
-During a "dry season" or "drought situation" or possibly other periods, there may be insufficient water to meet the required Floriston Rates and shortages to downstream water rights holders may occur.
+During a Water Master-determined "Dry Season" or an annual declaration of a "Drought Situation," there may be insufficient water to meet the required Floriston Rates, and shortages to downstream water rights holders may occur.